medleyjs/medley/docs/Reply.md

 reply.type('text/html')
 ```

-This is a shortcut for: `reply.header('Content-Type', contentType)`.
+This is a shortcut for: `reply.setHeader('Content-Type', contentType)`.

 <a id="redirect"></a>
 ### `reply.redirect([statusCode,] url)`